Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 In the limit as $t \rightarrow 0$, the state is localized, resulting in a Krylov entropy of zero.
 In the limit $t \rightarrow \infty$, if the system is chaotic enough, and the chord basis is of dimension $N$, we have $ |\varphi_n(t)|^2=\frac{1}{N}$.
 Thus, the Krylov entropy is $S(\infty)=-\sum_L 1/N \log(1/N)=\log N$, which indicates that the state becomes delocalized in the geodesic basis after time evolution.
 Thus, the range of Krylov entropy is

 In disorder-averaged theories like SYK, one should look at the ensemble-averaged density matrix:

 which stays pure for any $t$ with or without ensemble averages.
+In the DSSYK, the ensemble averaging is encoded in the chord Hilbert space formalism, and the density matrix for the time-evolved initial state is

 This shall give a trivial von Neumann entropy because the state from the boundary observer's point of view is always pure.
 This is the consequence of the lack of detectability of information in the bulk from the boundary \cite{Penington:2023dql}.
 However, in the holographic dual picture of gravity, this would change if one studies the wormhole in the open universe with baby universes.
 In this setup, we try to write the Krylov entropy in the bulk Hilbert space.
-This can be done through the so-called third-quantization scheme \cite{Giddings:1988wv, Marolf:2020xie, Penington:2023dql}, which has already been explored in JT gravity.
+This can be done through the so-called third-quantization scheme \cite{Giddings:1988wv, Marolf:2020xie, Penington:2023dql},\footnote{See also \cite{Aguilar-Gutierrez:2025hty} for a slightly different approach.} which has already been explored in JT gravity.
 Although baby universes are not rigorously studied yet in sine-dilaton gravity, it is worthwhile pointing out that our discussions here do not depend on details of the theory.
 We consider the total bulk Hilbert space as